 Likewise, in your home, you want to place your art where it can have a cultural impact.
 A bare wall in your living room could be the perfect place to share your piece.
 Of course, you have free reign in your home.
 You can choose the right placement.
 Adding that cultural touch to a well-visited area can really add a special, conversational touch to a room.
 This leads us to our next point.

 Have you ever found yourself in a social gathering in which the silence was deafening?
 The beautiful thing about adding artwork to your home is that it often brings about conversation naturally.
 Rather than forcing a topic for discussion, add a pop of something fascinating to your walls and watch as the conversation evolves on its own.

 Each piece of artwork you choose inevitably has a story behind it.
 It’s a fantastic ice-breaker.
 And, a conversation about art can lead to other great conversations, which makes it easier to strike up a dialogue.
 Gone are those awkward silences.
 Enter a new wave of interests and discussions.

 Encouraging Higher Thinking

 Art is an example of higher thinking made physical.
 As a result, it often helps one think beyond the ordinary, find the creative, and step outside their comfort zone.
-As we mentioned before, your home should be your comfortable space.
+As we mentioned before, your home should be a comfortable space.
 It should go beyond that though.
 Your home should also be your creative space.

 By strategically placing artwork throughout your house, you’re subconsciously boosting your creativity.
 It stimulates your mind, whether you think about it or not.
 You’re looking for the perfect home for an evocative piece of art, and tying that into other decor helps you think beyond the norm.
 Some people even say that art in the study or office benefits their problem-solving and abstract reasoning.
 Is it proven?
 Perhaps not, but there’s no denying that art encourages a higher level of thinking.